-1. Once a goalkeeper has gained possession of the ball with his/her hands, the ball must be released into play within 5 seconds.

-2. After he/she has released the ball into play, he/she cannot handle the ball again until it has been touched by an opponent, or a stoppage in play occurs.

-3. A goalkeeper may "bounce" the ball before releasing it into play.

-4. At no time may a goalkeeper handle a ball that has been deliberately played by foot back to him/her by a teammate.

-5. A goalkeeper who gains possession of the ball outside the penalty area shall not handle the ball inside the penalty area prior to the ball being touched by another player or a stoppage in play occurs.

-6. A free kick from the top of the penalty arch (blue dot) shall be awarded to the attacking team for goalkeeper violations #1-5 above.
+- 1. Once a goalkeeper has gained possession of the ball with their hands, the ball must be released into play within 5 seconds. - 2.
+After the goalkeeper has released the ball into play, the goalkeeper cannot handle the ball again until it has been touched by an opponent, or a stoppage in play occurs. - 3.
+A goalkeeper may "bounce" the ball before releasing it into play. - 4.
+At no time may a goalkeeper handle a ball that has been deliberately played by foot back to the goalkeeper by a teammate. - 5.
+A goalkeeper who gains possession of the ball outside the penalty area shall not handle the ball inside the penalty area prior to the ball being touched by another player or a stoppage in play occurs. - 6.
+A free kick from the top of the penalty arch (blue dot) shall be awarded to the attacking team for goalkeeper violations #1-5 above.